Azure/blobxfer/docs/10-cli-usage.md

 to/from Azure Storage.

 ### Connection
+* `--connect-timeout` is the connect timeout value.
+This is the time allowed, in seconds, to establish a connection with the server.
 * `--endpoint` is the Azure Storage endpoint to connect to; the default is Azure Public regions, or `core.windows.net`.
 Note that this is the base endpoint name and not a full URL (as blobxfer deals with both Azure Blob